BartMassey/ttt-bench/README.md

   of the Haskell code using `Data.Map` but following the general outline of the pseudocode.
 Compiled with `-O2`.

+* Haskell[3]: A "best of both worlds" version of the Haskell code using `Data.Array.IO` but with cleaned-up functional style.
+Compiled with `-O2`.
+  (Lots of run-time variance, which indicates opportunities for speedups.)

 * Python[1]: Using the PyPy JIT compiler.

 * Python[2]: Using stock Python 3.